 Focus time is important because it allows you to dedicate your full attention to the task at hand without the added distraction of meetings or interruptions.
 Oftentimes, you find yourself splitting your focus on two or more tasks at once, or multitasking, and that can come at the expense of missing details, deadlines, or a critical task altogether.
 By adopting a focus time routine, you’re able to increase your efficiency and quality of work with a single-tasking approach towards your to-do list.

 As you well know, one of the biggest challenges of navigating a busy workweek is actually finding the time to enter a productive state of deep work.
 After all, it’s hard when your attention is constantly being fought over by the many workday distractions, or low-value tasks that can pile up and quickly overwhelm an afternoon.
+In fact, the average (non-manager) professional only spends 2.24 hours/day on productive tasks, and wastes 1.96 hours/day on unproductive task work like sifting through email, Slack, or a to-do list.
 By giving yourself time to actually get into your groove, you enter a flow state where everything is clicking and you’re able to make significant progress on your work.

 Top work distractions